OgJAkFy8/generik-Insult/README.md

-# generik-funicular
+# generik-Insults
-Working with VM Power CLI
+Teaching my kid's how to code

-Right now this is a test of the scripts that I have been using at work and want to find out if the paid version would work for me and my team.
+Right now this is a test of the scripts that my kids have put together.
+The site is to find out if the paid version would work for me and my team.